oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

   packageName==com.okta.developer.vault > vault-demo-app-auth0.zip
 ```

-Modify the `Application` class the same way as described in the previous section.
+Modify the `Application` class as described in the previous section.
 Also set `spring.cloud.config.enabled=false` in `application.properties`.

 Sign up at [Auth0](https://auth0.com/signup) and install the [Auth0 CLI](https://github.com/auth0/auth0-cli).
 Then run: